bucketco/bucket-javascript-sdk/packages/cli/README.md

 # Initialize Reflag in your project (if not already setup)
 npx reflag init

-# Create a new feature
+# Create a new flag
-npx reflag features create "My Flag"
+npx reflag flags create "My Flag"

-# Generate TypeScript types for your features
+# Generate TypeScript types for your flags
-npx reflag features types
+npx reflag flags types
 ```

 ## Configuration